Gerry Wilkinson in Jerusalem, Israel

-In the seventies, He was co-owner of “Gerry Wilkinson Productions, Inc.” and “Wood Associates, Inc.” The two companies were a radio production company and an advertising agency.
+In the seventies, He was co-owner of “Gerry Wilkinson Productions, Inc.” and “Wood Associates, Inc.” The two companies were an audio production company and an advertising agency.

 Gerry left WDAS in 1980 and went to WHYY-TV and WHYY-FM.
 There, he did many things including being part of the production fundraising staff.
 One time, at the last moment, he was pressed into service as Assistant Director for the last live television broadcast ever to originate from the 46th and Market Streets location (the old WFIL-TV studios).
 The telecast came out of Studio B, the historic studio where “American Bandstand” originated.
 He became part of history that day.

 He became a producer for Channel 12 and was also pressed into service as a researcher for some of the Ed Cunningham (a member of the Broadcast Pioneers) Emmy winning documentaries that WHYY-TV aired.
-In the producer capacity, Gerry did “The Legends of Rock and Roll with Jerry Blavat,” “Remembering Frank Patterson" (an Irish PBS tenor), “Great Chefs of Philadelphia” and the Jerry Blavat Doo-Wop events (with live performances by Danny and the Juniors, The Revels, Billy and the Essentials, the Crystals, the Tokens, the Elgins and many other rock greats).
+In the producer capacity, Gerry did “The Legends of Rock and Roll with Jerry Blavat,” “Remembering Frank Patterson" (an Irish PBS tenor), “Great Chefs of Philadelphia” and the Jerry Blavat Doo-Wop events (with live performances by Danny and the Juniors, The Revels, Billy and the Essentials, the Crystals, the Tokens, the Elgins, the Tymes, Kenny Vance and many other rock greats).

 On Saturday afternoon, December 4, 1999 Gerry was part of a live three-hour coast-to-coast network broadcast aired over both PBS and American Public TV.
 It's was called, "An American Feast" and the hosts and anchors of the show were Julia Child and Burt Wolf.
 The program featured five different cooking experts in five different cities.
 Lidia Bastianich was live at WHYY-TV.
 "An American Feast" celebrated thirty-five years of great cooking on Public Television.
 Over a decade later, the program still gets rerun on PBS.
 The popular Julia Child cook book was based on recipes featured on this telecast.

-His edition of “Great Chefs of Philadelphia” which aired in December of 2000 with a budget of $900 was an 80-minute taped program, shot on location at two of the city’s top restaurants, Treetops and Deux Cheminées.
+His edition of “Great Chefs of Philadelphia” which aired in December of 2000 with a budget of $900 was an 80-minute recorded program, shot on location at two of the city’s top restaurants at that time, Treetops and Deux Cheminées.
 It was a two camera shoot, done with a crew of four; 2 camera operators, an audio engineer and a video editor with Wilkinson as Producer and Director (including most of the duties of the Executive Producer).
 It was shot on DVC Pro (a professional digital format) and it was the very first WHYY-TV telecast to be totally produced digitally and aired over both WHYY-TV and WHYY-DT, the station’s digital TV station.
 “Great Chefs of Philadelphia” was the station’s first local digital presentation, start to finish.
-A historic first.
+A truly historic first.

 He also produced events originating from the Philadelphia Print Shop (for "Antiques Roadshow"), the Philadelphia Zoo, and other locations.
 In the summer of 2000, he was put in charge of the December television fundraiser which produced almost one million dollars in revenue for the station during the 14-day drive.
-That's a figure not touched yet.
+That's a figure not touched in recent years.

 He served as President of his own corporation for 14 years.
 It was a company that supplied broadcast outlets with music specialties.
 In 2002, he started his broadcast consulting service.
 Among his clients (in the Philly market) were a Philadelphia TV broadcast station, a Delaware Valley oldies station and a South Jersey Hispanic station.